Grandstand

 Food

-Let me start with the food that you can easily grab from the nearby Food Village and bring into the stadium.
-There are stands running the gamut of cuisine: Mexican, Korean, Indian, Texan, New York and the trendy Farm-to-Table.
+I recommend bringing snacks from home into the stadium if you plan on spending a good chunk of the day here.
+You can even squeeze a lunch into your carry-in bag as I’ll often bring a Wawa hoagie.
+For food at the complex, let’s start with what is available in the nearby Village.
+There are stands running the gamut of cuisine: Mexican, Korean, Indian, Texan, Hawaiian, New York and the trendy Farm-to-Table.
 You can even choose to go super fancy with an Oyster Plate (or a Caviar Plate).
-Alcohol is available in many forms and since this is a ritzy, upclass type of event, you’ll find the variety coming in the wine and liquor department, as opposed to seeing craft beers.
+It’s a great variety, although the quality can be hit or miss at times when you factor in the high price.
+My choice is Korilla BBQ as the rice bowls are both filling and decent tasting Alcohol is available in many forms and since this is a ritzy, upclass type of event, you’ll find the variety coming in the wine and liquor department, as opposed to seeing craft beers.
 The signature drink at the US Open is the Honey Deuce, a vodka-led concoction.
+It’s insane seeing people stack empty cups of these that they drink through the day given that each one cost $22 in 2023 (money is no object for more people than normal at this event).
 Inside the Grandstand, there is a reduced offering of what you see in the plazas.
-While they fill most of the stands with typical sports food, fans don’t have to go far from their seat for a few of the more unique items like a Sweet & Spicy Chicken Sandwich or a Lobster Roll from Fish Shack.
+While they fill most of the stands with typical sports food, fans don’t have to go far from their seat for a few of the more unique items like a Sweet & Spicy Chicken Sandwich or a Lobster Roll from Lure Fish Bar.

 Food Ranking: 8 out of 8